Beyond Chunks and Graphs: Retrieval-Augmented Generation through Triplet-Driven Thinking: Limitations

 \section{Limitations}

 Although our method achieves state-of-the-art performance with a simple design, it is not without limitations. \textbf{Experimentally}, we limited our multi-round methods to 3 iterations to match the complexity of the datasets and ensure a fair efficiency comparison; we also did not have the resources to test on other embedding models especially LLM-based ones, re-rankers or large external knowledge graphs (e.g., Wikipedia KG~\cite{hertling2018dbkwik}).
 Our evaluation is also limited to the black-box and end-to-end one which may lack explanability without the recall score of chunks. \textbf{Methodologically}, our approach is highly dependent on the quality of the triplet extraction.
 While higher-quality sources can be used, simple triplets may not adequately represent complex knowledge like many-to-many relationships, a challenge that could be addressed with hypergraph modeling~\cite{luo2025hypergraphrag} in future work.
 Besides, the efficiency of triplet extraction can be further improved beyond the classic OpenIE pipeline.
-Developing these methods needs efforts from information extraction~\cite{grishman2015information} area. \textbf{Finally}, regarding scalability, building the index from a very large corpus is token-intensive.
+Developing these methods needs efforts from information extraction~\cite{grishman2015information} area. \textbf{Additionally}, regarding scalability, building the index from a very large corpus is token-intensive.
 However, our method is very efficient when using a pre-existing triplet database.
 This design also makes it inherently suitable for evolving knowledge bases, as new triplets are independent to previous ones thus they can be added incrementally, offering a significant advantage over static Graph RAG approaches~\cite{zhang_erarag_2025}.
+Future work can also be done for studying the adversarial robustness of the RAG system~\cite{qi2026benchmarking}, unlearning problems~\cite{geng2025comprehensive,liu2025lune,liu2025recover}, and compression~\cite{hashemi2024comprehensive,gong2025scalable}, given the evolving nature of knowledge bases.